-The underground water system of Long Island has more than enough water for present water demands.
+than enough water for present water demands.
 However, saving water will ensure that our future generations will always have a safe and abundant water supply.

-In 2013, the Bethpage Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2013 was 5.86 percent more than in 2012.
-This can be attributed to the hotter and drier weather in the summer of 2013.
+In 2014, the Bethpage Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
+The pumpage for 2014 was approximately the same as in 2013.